fivetran/dbt_fivetran_log/DECISIONLOG.md

 ```

 ## Transformation Runs
 Not all customers have the `transformation_runs` source table, particularly if they are not using Fivetran Transformations.
-Therefore, we leverage a new variable `fivetran_platform_using_transformations`, which automatically checks for the table.
-If it exists, the variable is set to True, which then persists the `transformation_runs` source table and related models and downstream fields.
+Therefore, we leverage `fivetran_platform_using_transformations` variable, which automatically checks for the table.
+If the table exists, the variable is set to True, which then persists the `transformation_runs` source table and related models and downstream fields.
 If the table doesn't exist, the staging `stg_fivetran_platform__transformation_runs` model will persist as an empty model and respective downstream fields will be null.

 In the case you have the `transformation_runs` source table but still wish to disable it to prevent it from being populated in the package, you may set `fivetran_platform_using_transformations` to False in your project.yml: